 According to the film's director, Richard Curtis, they shot the scene nine times and played the song during each take.
 "I was so terrifically moved by that song," he told Entertainment Weekly.
 "Especially by the fact that it was written by a 23-year-old yet is so suitable for a woman who's had the whole of life's experience."

 This was used in the pilot episode of the TV series The Wonder Years, which took place in 1968.
 It was also used era-appropriately on the 2013 episode of Mad Men, "In Care Of," where it plays over the end credits.
 The song has appeared in the movies You've Got Mail (1998), Life as a House (2001) and Steve Jobs (2015), and over the final credits to the 2018 horror film Hereditary.

 Sara Bareilles sang this in 2017 at the Oscars for the "In Memoriam" segment, honoring those in the industry who died in the past year.
-The previous year, Dave Grohl sang "Blackbird" in this segment.
+The previous year, Dave Grohl sang "Blackbird

 Judy Collins told Uncut in 2018 that though Joni Mitchell was initially "blown away and thrilled" by the song's success, "as the years went by, I think she became resentful that someone else had a hit with her song.
 The fact that it isn't appreciated by the writer is always discouraging."